tinue/apa102-pi/README.md

 		key_mgmt=WPA-PSK
 	}

 Of course, use the correct country and ssid/psk.
-After booting (be patient: The Pi will initially boot twice) you can SSH into the Raspberry Pi: ssh pi@raspberrypi.local.
+After booting (be patient: The Pi will initially boot twice) you can SSH into the Raspberry Pi: `ssh pi@raspberrypi.local`.
 The initial password is `raspberry`: Make sure to change it right away!

 Then, update your installation (sudo apt-get update and sudo apt-get upgrade).
 This is what you then need to do in order to get the library up and running:

 - Activate SPI: `sudo raspi-config`; Go to "Interfacing Options"; Go to "SPI"; Enable SPI; Exit exit the tool and reboot
 - Install the git client: `sudo apt-get install -y git`
 - Prepare GIT: `git config --global user.name "John Doe" && git config --global user.email johndoe@example.com`
 - Install Python 3: `sudo apt-get install -y python3 python3-dev`
 - Fetch the spidev library: `cd /tmp && wget https://github.com/doceme/py-spidev/archive/master.zip && unzip master.zip`
 - Install the library: `cd py-spidev-master && sudo python3 ./setup.py install`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`
 - Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/APA102_Pi.git`
 - You might want to set the number of LEDs to match your strip: `cd APA102_Pi && nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `python3 runcolorcycle.py`

 ## Release history